nmacedo/MSV/CaseStudies/ETL_SCD/README.md

 ### Development history

-* These models have been originally developed for the MEDI'16 *[Towards a formal validation of ETL patterns behavior](http://nmacedo.github.io/pubs.html#medi16)* paper.
+* These models have been originally developed for the MEDI'16 paper *[Towards a formal validation of ETL patterns behavior](http://nmacedo.github.io/pubs.html#medi16)*.
 * Alloy models have been developed and analyzed under the *Alloy Analyzer 4.2_2015-02-22*.

 ---